Dyschronometria: How Dementia Affects Time Perception

 Woman with dementia and dyschronometria stares into the distance.
 She has lost track of time.

-What factors lead to dyschronometria in dementia?
+What are the causes of dyschronometria in dementia?

 There's still much to learn about what causes dyschronometria.
 However, a combination of factors such as damage to the temporal lobe, dementia progression, and an overall decline in cognitive functions like short-term memory play a role.
 Changes in the perception of time with age can also amplify these factors, making it crucial to understand how to better interact with and support individuals facing these challenges.